It is often claimed by leftists that conservative and nationalist dissidents are in fact ‘Nazis’.

 I think when we think about abortion we often think about these careerist women who otherwise would be part of families but are instead having abortion out of pure selfishness and greed.
 The fact is that it isn’t like that.
 Those highly intelligent career women will have abortions on occasion, but to be honest they’re using contraception and they’re avoiding pregnancy, is what they’re doing…The people who are having abortions are generally very often black or hispanic or [people] from very poor circumstances, to be honest.

-In other words, as abortion primarily involves black, hispanic or very poor circumstance fetuses, it should remain legal.
+In other words, as abortion primarily involves black, hispanic or very poor circumstance unborn children, it should remain legal.
 Which makes sense for a social Darwinist, again, so long as morality is assessed through the lenses of what advances the race.

 Prediction: if the dissident right were ever to triumph on the political and cultural front, conflict would break out between those two leading factions: traditional conservatism and social Darwinism.
 Because while they are many things, at heart, those that employ Darwinian arguments to justify racialist politics rely on a progressive, often utopian vision.